 Status Definition Guidelines Developed Reserves Expected quantities to be recovered from existing wells and facilities.
 Reserves are considered developed only after the necessary equipment has been installed, or when the costs to do so are relatively minor compared to the cost of a well.
 Where required facilities become unavailable, it may be necessary to reclassify Developed Reserves as Undeveloped.
 Developed Reserves may be further sub-classified as Producing or Non-producing.
 Developed Producing Reserves Expected quantities to be recovered from completion intervals that are open and producing at the effective date of the estimate.
 Improved recovery Reserves are considered producing only after the improved recovery project is in operation.
 Developed Non-Producing Reserves Shut-in and behind-pipe Reserves.
 Shut-in Reserves are expected to be recovered from (1) completion intervals that are open at the time of the estimate but which have not yet started producing, (2) wells which were shut-in for market conditions or pipeline connections, or (3) wells not capable of production for mechanical reasons.
 Behind-pipe Reserves are expected to be recovered from zones in existing wells that will require additional completion work or future re-completion before start of production with minor cost to access these reserves.
-Undeveloped Quantities expected to be relatively low expenditure compared to the cost of drilling a new well.
-Undeveloped Reserves are to be produced (1) from new Reserves recovered through future significant investments. wells on undrilled acreage in known accumulations, (2) from deepening existing wells to a different (but known) reservoir, (3) from infill wells that will increase recovery, or (4) where a relatively large expenditure (e.g., when compared to the cost of drilling a new well) is required to (a) recomplete an existing well or (b) install production or transportation facilities for primary or improved recovery projects.
+In all cases, production can be initiated or restored with relatively low expenditure compared to the cost of drilling a new well.
+Undeveloped Reserves Quantities expected to be recovered through future significant investments.
+Undeveloped Reserves are to be produced (1) from new wells on undrilled acreage in known accumulations, (2) from deepening existing wells to a different (but known) reservoir, (3) from infill wells that will increase recovery, or (4) where a relatively large expenditure (e.g., when compared to the cost of drilling a new well) is required to (a) recomplete an existing well or (b) install production or transportation facilities for primary or improved recovery projects.